CLDoB/Arduino-RFID-PC-Starter/README.md

-### INCLUDING PCB!!
+### NOT INCLUDING PCB!!
+(DELATED)

 This Project was develped by dobob.
 For Highschool club project.
-Programmed By dobob.

 Require Arduino (If you use pro mini you need prepare the 3.3Voltage Regulater ) WS2812 LED Module (1)